DOSAYGO-Research/irradix/README.md

 # Math

 Sorry this is not a proof, more of a discussion of my intuition about this.
-I only acquired this intutiont after noticing the fact, not before.
+I only acquired this intution after noticing the fact, not before.
 Before creating this irrational radix, I had no idea, the golden ratio base would behave in this way.
 After investigation a range of other irrational radices, I noticed no other patterns (but surely there must be some).

 I think the "only even zero sequence between 1s" property of base PHI is related to the fact that phi represents a ratio of ratios, as in `a:b ~ b:a+b`, and because `phi**2 = phi + 1`, and any sequence of zeroes in the base-phi representation will correspond to an sequence of multiplications via phi, but ``phi**3`` (or any odd-sequence of multiplications) will not have this identity.